snolan419/eschscholzia-flowers/README.md

 ### porometer.csv

-**Time** string; a time stamp in Pacific Standard Time.
+**Time:** string; a time stamp in Pacific Standard Time.
 Used in data quality control for the porometer measurements.

-**Sample** a sequential integer designation for the plant sampled with the porometer.
+**Sample:** a sequential integer designation for the plant sampled with the porometer.
 Similar to the plant identification code, however it represents the number of plants sampled in a given week.

-**Petal side** string; indicates whether the porometer measurement represents the bottom (abraxial) petal surface or top (adaxial) petal surface.
+**Petal side:** string; indicates whether the porometer measurement represents the bottom (abraxial) petal surface or top (adaxial) petal surface.

-**gsw** float; surface conductance in moles per meter squared per second (mol m<sup>-2</sup> s<sup>-1</sup>)
+**gsw:** float; surface conductance in moles per meter squared per second (mol m<sup>-2</sup> s<sup>-1</sup>)

-**leak_pct** float; a measurement of leakage in the porometer gasket.
+**leak_pct:** float; a measurement of leakage in the porometer gasket.
 Used in data quality control for the porometer measurements.

+For descriptions of the other data columns, see petal.csv.